University of Melbourne: Shepparton

 The Shepparton Medical Centre campus is located in Shepparton, nearly 200 km north of Melbourne.
 The campus is part of the Melbourne Medical School, and the Shepparton base is home to the Shepparton Rural Clinical School.
 It provides fully furnished, subsidized, self-catered student on site at the Clinical School.
 The University of Melbourne Shepparton Medical Centre was the first purpose built teaching clinic in Australia, and services Shepparton and surrounds with comprehensive primary healthcare.

 Werribee

 The Werribee campus is located about 30 km south west of the city, and is home to research and teaching for the Melbourne Veterinary School.
 Recently the campus undertook an AU$63 million redevelopment to enhance facilities for pet treatment and the training of future veterinarians at the University of Melbourne.
 Victoria's only accredited veterinary course is based at The University of Melbourne, at both the Werribee and Parkville campuses.

-Kendall Hall offers self-catered accommodation for 76 residents in single bedrooms with shared facilities at the University of Melbourne Werribee campus.
+Fishermans Bend

+A new engineering campus at Fishermans Bend is currently in the design phase.
+Construction on stage one of the campus is expected to start in 2024 with a planned opening in 2026.
+The site is 7.2 hectares, and will be used by the Faculty of Engineering and Information Technology (FEIT) and the Faculty of Architecture, Building and Planning (ABP).
+The site is located in a renewal area set aside for industry and technology by the Victoria State Government.